forestgrape/coronavirus/index.md

 > <span id='ribosom'> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
 This process is called *translation*.

-### lifetime storage and decode options
+### lifetime storage
 [in work]
-4 forms of lifetime storage are known to be used on todays earth:
+4 forms of lifetime storage are known to be used on todays earth.

 * ##### ssRNA
     single stranded RNA: very unstable and difficult and mutation rich duplication both mutations and recombinations occur upon duplication
 * ##### dsRNA